vmware-tanzu/velero/design/upload-progress.md

 ### Uploading (new)
-The "Uploading" phase signifies that the main part of the backup, including snapshotting has completed successfully and and uploading is continuing.
+The "Uploading" phase signifies that the main part of the backup, including snapshotting has completed successfully and uploading is continuing.
 In the event of an error during uploading, the phase will change to UploadingPartialFailure.
 On success, the phase changes to Completed.
 The backup cannot be restored from when it is in the Uploading state.